 What Is The Difference Between Trading And Investing?

 In the financial markets of the world, there are a wide variety of participants each following a specified path to profit.
-However, among the millions of individuals actively engaged within a given marketplace at a given time, there are two distinct classifications of behavior: trading and investing.
+However, among the millions of individuals actively engaged within a given marketplace at a given time, there are two distinct classifications of behaviour: trading and investing.

 Investing is the act of pledging one’s own capital to an asset or group of assets that may produce a positive return sometime in the intermediate to distant future.
 Promoted by household names such as Warren Buffett, Charlie Munger and Benjamin Graham, investing commonly adheres to guidelines associated with assorted “buy-and-hold” strategies.
 The purchase of stocks, bonds, mutual funds or real estate with the goal of long-term capital appreciation are some of the most common forms of investing.